niklaushirt/cp4waiops-deployer/README.md

 - You don't have to install all the tooling locally
 - You don’t need a connection to the cluster during the installation (fire and forget)

-### What you have to do:

-* Get an OpenShift Cluster
-* Get your entitlement key/pull token
-* Paste the install file into the OpenShift web UI and insert your entitlement key
-* Grab a coffe and come back after 2-3 hours depending on the modules you're installing

 > 🤓 So this could basically be done from an iPhone or iPad